 How much can I borrow with Santander?

 The total amount you can borrow on a Santander mortgage is determined by your income, affordability assessments and the overall loan-to-value of the mortgage.
 In general, Santander will lend between 4.45-5.5 times the total income of the applicants for a mortgage.
+Applicants must be able to provide written proof of income.
 For remortgages without capital raising, the income multiple is 5.5 times, irrespective of income.